LuizHB/AutomationTest/README.md

 - Recovery of forgotten password
 - Account creation

-## List of extra methods:
+## Extra tests:
+- Successful purchase with bank wire

+## Tests to do:
-- Successful purchase
+- [ ] Successful purchase with check
+- [ ] New clothes and categories